bg-gaggle-example/api-assignment/README.md

 You'll find the commit which includes the test under this PR here: https://github.com/bg-gaggle-example/api-assignment/pull/4

 I included two web layer tests and one smoke test just for good measure.
+At this point in the project it was nice to be able to quickly run `/.mvnw clean test` to run the tests.

 3. `The project should include automation to build the API as a Docker image and automation to test the image.`